redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 This command does all the heavy-lifting of upgrading to a new release for you.

 Besides upgrading to a new release, you can use this command to upgrade to either of our unstable releases: `canary` and `rc`.
-A canary release is published to npm every time a branch is merged to master, and when we're getitng close to a new release, we publish release candidates.
+A canary release is published to npm every time a branch is merged to master, and when we're getting close to a new release, we publish release candidates.

 | Option          | Description                                                                                                                         |
 | :-------------- | :---------------------------------------------------------------------------------------------------------------------------------- |